dashingsoft/pyarmor/README.md

 * [Pyarmor 8.x Change Logs](docs/ChangeLogs.8)

-There are significant changes in Pyarmor 8.0, users prior to 8.0 should be read this to make judge whether upgrade Pyarmor
+There are significant changes in Pyarmor 8.0, users prior to 8.0 should read this to make judge whether upgrade Pyarmor

 * [Pyarmor 8.0 Release Notes](docs/ReleaseNotes.8)